vipuldhurve/kafka-edma/README.md

 This project demonstrates a Kafka-based event-driven microservices architecture using Spring Boot.
 It enables communication between microservices via Kafka topics, ensuring decoupled, scalable, and asynchronous message processing.

 ## Key Features
-- Apache Kafka: Acts as a message broker to enable communication between microservices.
+- <b>Apache Kafka:</b> Acts as a message broker to enable communication between microservices.
-- Spring Boot: Provides a robust framework for building microservices.
+- <b>Spring Boot:</b> Provides a robust framework for building microservices.
-- Event-Driven Architecture: Utilizes Kafka topics for asynchronous communication.
+- <b>Event-Driven Architecture:</b> Utilizes Kafka topics for asynchronous communication.

 ## Prerequisites
 Before starting the project, ensure the following software is installed on your machine: